unazed/c-http-server/README.md

 Essentially partial application, but in my context, equivalent to passing an implicit `this` ptr, as the thunks are declared & allocated under a structure, allowing for `object->method (...)` semantics, which is no more beneficial than just `object_method (object, ...)` semantics in reality, but it's an artistic decision I've decided to make; at the cost of `sizeof (struct __thunk_tag) + (ptrdiff_t)(__stop_int_thunk - __start_in_thunk)` bytes-per heap allocation.

 Most importantly, the thunks are all stored in a static structure which has a reference into the heap as a simple array-of-pointers.
 Thunks themselves are code sections which are preceded by a `struct __thunk_tag`, the allocation procedure is in `src/thunks.c` in `__int_allocate_thunk`.

 The `__int_thunk` generic function is copied into aligned heap memory, the tag is appropriately configured for proxying any calls, and then the `__int_thunk` procedure reads the tag with a bit of rip-relative addressing.
 `__int_thunk` was originally in a mix of C and assembly, but it is very hard to control whether the compiler emits rip-relative instructions, which cannot be trivially relocated in the `__int_allocate_thunk` procedure, and cause segfaults.

 In essence, the function acquires the tag's address, it shifts all its parameters to the right to make space for the `this` parameter, and it proceeds to call the function after setting the first parameter to `this`.

+<h3>Architecture</h3>

+The architecture of the HTTP/TCP stack is quite canonical.
+It uses an `epoll` edge-triggered polling system at the socket layer, with a callback system into the HTTP layer for optimal decoupling.
+No particular emphasis is placed on performance or high-scalability, but there is room left at the HTTP layer to use either another event-loop based system, similar to the socket layer's, or a multi-threaded system.

+In consideration of literature regarding the differences between asynchronous/multithreaded architectures, it is more developer-friendly and contributes less technical debt to implement an asynchronous (event-based) system at the socket layer.
+In addition to this, when implemented optimally, the performance should be very similar.

+<h3>Self-criticism</h3>

+- Naming conventions: As much as I enjoy the driver-esque double-underscore-everywhere naming convention, it misrepresents linkage scoping rules
+- Global thunk table: This should've been a more comprehensive data structure; at the moment the thunk table can only monotonely grow, despite deallocations, which themselves just leave gaps in the structure that are accounted for in future allocations.
+A simple binary tree would've accounted for grouping & inheritance, which are relevant factors when thunks are nested.